worldamazing/plan/README.md

 > The framework proposes working only 2 days per week on average, retiring by age 50, and eliminating essential living expenses such as housing, utilities, healthcare, education, casualwear, and groceries for all.

-> Supported by a new economic model that champions community empowerment, individual well-being, and personal freedom, together we can transform the concepts of work, wealth, and well-being on a global scale.
-Discover how together we can foster peace, prosperity, harmony, and joy for all.
+> Supported by a new economic model that champions community empowerment, individual well-being, and personal freedom, together we can transform the concepts of work, wealth, and health on a global scale.

 ## Key Documents
 > Dive into the foundational texts of the GI with these essential documents.